centaretraining/azuretraining/09-app-gateway.md

         --name "lunch-app-gateway-ip" `
         --verbose
     ```

+    > This reserved an internet addressable IP that you will attach to the gateway, making it accessible on the internet.

 3. Create a WAF V2 Application Gateway.
 This will take some time (up to 5-6 minutes).